KSNV

 KSNV (channel 3) is a television station in Las Vegas, Nevada, United States, affiliated with NBC.
 It is owned by Sinclair Broadcast Group alongside CW/MyNetworkTV affiliate KVCW (channel 33).
-The two stations share studios on Foremaster Lane in Las Vegas; KSNV's transmitter is located on Black Mountain, near Henderson.
+The two stations share studios on Foremaster Lane in Las Vegas; KSNV's transmitter is located on an unnamed peak in Black Mountain Regional Park near Henderson.

 What is now KSNV traces its origin to the launch of KLRJ-TV on channel 2 on January 23, 1955.
-KLRJ-TV was owned by and named for the Las Vegas Review-Journal newspaper; it was licensed to the Las Vegas suburb of Henderson and maintained studios in between the two cities.
+KLRJ-TV was owned by Donrey Media Group and named for the Las Vegas Review-Journal newspaper; it was licensed to the Las Vegas suburb of Henderson and maintained studios in between the two cities.
 Shortly after starting KLRJ-TV, Donrey acquired Las Vegas radio station KORK; channel 2 became KORK-TV in 1962, when the FCC permitted KLRJ-TV to change its city of license to Las Vegas.
 The station moved from channel 2 to channel 3 on January 3, 1967, as part of a transmitter site relocation.

 In 1971, the Las Vegas Valley Broadcasting Company, headed by attorney James E. Rogers, filed a competing application for channel 3.
 The Federal Communications Commission (FCC) called a hearing to weigh the new station proposal versus KORK-TV's renewal; the case centered on KORK-TV's use of "clipping", an illegal practice of airing local commercials over network-furnished material and advertising.
-The ensuing legal fight lasted throughout the 1970s: the FCC and federal appeals courts consistently denied KORK-TV a renewal of its broadcast license, but the Las Vegas Valley Broadcasting application was not finally approved until the end of the decade.
-On October 1, 1979, KORK-TV was replaced by KVBC, which continued with the same staff but built new studio and transmitter facilities at their present sites.
+The ensuing legal fight lasted throughout the 1970s.
+The FCC and federal appeals courts consistently denied Donrey a renewal of its license for KORK-TV, but the Las Vegas Valley Broadcasting application was not finally approved until the end of the decade.
+On October 1, 1979, KORK-TV was replaced by KVBC, which continued with most of the same staff but built new studio and transmitter facilities at their present sites.
+The channel 3 takeover marked the beginning of Sunbelt Communications Company, later Intermountain West Communications Company, with KVBC as the flagship station.

 While fending off a second and unsuccessful license challenge, under Rogers's ownership, KVBC rapidly improved in the late 1980s and 1990s from a distant second-place in local news ratings to a contender and market leader.
-In the late 2000s and early 2010s, the station's programming strategy evolved to remove many syndicated programs and replace them with newscasts.
+In the late 2000s and early 2010s, the station's programming strategy evolved to remove many syndicated programs and replace them with newscasts; the call sign was changed to KSNV in 2010, matching Intermountain West's other Nevada stations.
 After Rogers died in 2014, Sinclair Broadcast Group acquired KSNV's assets and conducted a switch of technical facilities that allowed it to retain all of its programming while divesting the former KSNV license, now KHSV.